This post may contain affiliate links. Please refer to my Disclosure for more information.

 Wealthsimple has a really nice dashboard and I am a fan of it.
 It makes it super easy to understand and actually helps to educate you versus other platforms I’ve used before that gave you such minimal information and didn’t do anything to help increase your financial knowledge.
 I am big on transparency- especially in the financial world and when it comes to investments.
 I’ve had investments with companies where it was so hard to find anything out and that made it very difficult for you to see your investments.
 I don’t have those investments anymore.

 Automating my savings and investments has been huge for me!
-There are many things that went into me being able to save $250,000 by the time I was 26 and this was definitely one of those strategies!
+There are many things that went into me being able to save/invest $250,000 by the time I was 26 and this was definitely one of those strategies!

 Ready to stop living paycheck to paycheck and finally get ahead financially?
 I would love to work with you as a financial coaching client, click here to read more!